PhilCK/Chunky/README.md

 really support the systems part you have to bring that, and you also need to handle things like multi-threading.

+The main motivation for this was to see what an interface would turn out like using bitmasks to identify the components for an entity or system.

 ## Development Environment

 There isn't anything special going on here, you just need to compile the source